 3 eggs, separated

 75 g sugar

-100 g butter and some butter for the form
+100 g butter and some butter for greasing the form

-– Separate eggs for the topping; beat egg whites until firm.
+– Separate eggs, then beat egg whites until firm.

-– Place it on top of the quark cream.
+– Place it on top of the filling.

-– Let it cool off in the form, then remove it.
+– Let the cake cool off in the form, then release from form carefully.